 This is another wonderful thing about taking an Athens food tour: the ability to sample a variety of different dishes without committing to full plates.
 Better still, you will do so while meeting other travellers.

 The final stop on our Athens food tour was a Greek bakery adored locally for its bougatsa.
 Bougatsa is a sweet filo pastry that is stuffed with sweet semolina custard.

-The process for making this dish was fascinating in itself and it was interesting to watch as the chefs swung the pastry wildly around their heads.
+The process of making this dish was fascinating in itself.
+It was interesting to watch as the chefs swung the pastry wildly around their heads.
 Bougatsa is commonly served with a generous sprinkling of icing sugar and cinnamon.

 Cooking classes held in the home of an Athenian local help you learn how to cook traditional cuisine just like yiayia.
 A few Athens foodie experiences that are worth adding to your radar are detailed below.

 - Food market walk, cooking class, and lunch

 - Greek cooking class with dinner and wine

 An Athens food tour makes a nice introduction to arriving in the city.
 It is more interactive and engaging than a standard walking tour.

 I am happy to assist with any questions that you may have.
 Please don’t hesitate to reach out to me.
 Safe travels!